Danut89/Project_Online_Cookbook/README.md

 | Button Hover      | #FF5722  | Deep Orange |

 These colours were selected to evoke **warmth**, **freshness**, and a **clean, appetizing** look appropriate for a recipe-sharing platform.
 They also provide high contrast and meet accessibility standards for readability.
+Additional colours were used along while building the project for vissualy improments.

 <details>
 <summary>📸 Color Palette in Use (Click to expand)</summary>